ShkalikovOleh/FreshmanRAG_bot/README.md

 ![Conditional RAG with question rewriting](assets/rag_with_question_rewriting.png)

 ## LLMs
-This bot is currently using Gemma2-2B-it as an LLM.
+This bot is currently using Gemma2-2B-it (Q5-K quantized) as an LLM.
 This is due to the fact that I do not have the money to host large models, let alone one on nodes with GPU.
 At the same time, even the smallest LLaMa-3.1-8b quantised into 4 bits takes 1 minute to run with llama.cpp.
 So I decided to use the new Gemma2-2B-it, which, according to the authors, is the best model in this size, and most importantly, more or less understands Ukrainian.

 If I have time, I plan to fine-tune Gemma2-2B-it for better understanding of Ukrainian (including expanding the tokenizer dictionary) and especially for RAG.
 You will find corresponding training script in the `llms` directory.